 Table 2 presents the results.
 In this and all other tables, we only report the main coefficient(s) of interest and write "MDP" in lieu of $Winner_i \times Post{ct}$ for brevity.
-As column (1) shows, the MDP opening raises the productivity of incumbent plants in the winner county by 4%.^{11,12} In all our regressions, we weight observations by plant-level employment; a given increase in plant-level productivity thus matters more if the plant has more employees.
-As column (2) shows, the result is similar if we do not weight by employment.
+As column (1) shows, the MDP opening raises the productivity of incumbent plants in the winner county by 4% relative to plants in the runner-up counties.9 In all our regressions, we weigh observations by plant-level employment from five years before the MDP opening or, if not available, from the earliest available pre-treatment year.
+As column (2) shows, the result is similar if we do not weigh by employment.
 Finally, in column (3), we examine if the local productivity spillover decays with distance to the MDP.
 To this end, we identify all plants within a 250-mile radius around the MDP.
-We create three dummy variables, (< 50 miles)k, (50 to 100 miles)k, and (100 to 250 miles)k indicating whether a plant lies within 50 miles, between 50 and 100 miles, or between 100 and 250 miles of the MDP and interact these dummy variables with both terms in equation (1).
-As is shown, the local spillover decays rapidly with distance.
-It is strong within 50 miles of the MDP, much weaker within 100 miles, and insignificant beyond.
-Hence, productivity spillovers between (plants of different) firms are highly localized, consistent with the empirical literature on agglomeration economies.
+We create three dummy variables,

-10TFP is the estimated residual from a plant-level regression of output on capital, labor, and material inputs (in logs).
+8TFP is the estimated residual from a plant-level regression of output on capital, labor, and material inputs (in logs).
 To allow for different factor intensities across industries and over time, we estimate the regression separately for each 3-digit SIC code industry and year.
 Accordingly, TFP can be interpreted as the relative productivity of a plant within a given industry and year.

-11This estimate lies within the range of TFP estimates in GHM (1.46% to 6.13%), albeit it is slightly lower than their baseline estimate (4.77%).
+9This estimate lies within the range of TFP estimates in GHM (1.46% to 6.13%), albeit it is slightly lower than their baseline estimate (4.77%).
 While we require plants to be present before and after the MDP opening, GHM require plants to be continuously present in the eight years before the MDP opening.
 This excludes many smaller plants in the ASM, which are randomly sampled every five years.
 Table A.1 of Online Appendix A replicates GHM's baseline result using their specification and sample selection procedure.